brandtbucher/cpython/Doc/library/dis.rst

    against, and TOS2 is the match subject.  *count* is the number of positional sub-patterns.

-   Pop TOS, TOS1, and TOS2.
-If TOS2 is an instance of TOS1 and has the positional and keyword attributes required by *count* and TOS, push a tuple of extracted attributes.
-Otherwise, push ``None``.
+   If TOS2 is an instance of TOS1 and has the positional and keyword attributes required by *count* and TOS, set TOS a tuple of extracted attributes.
+   Otherwise, set TOS to ``None``.

    .. versionadded:: 3.10